Why You Should Stop Worrying

 Insecurity and curiosity about your own penis size comes from constant comparisons to those of other men.
 But few men actually get to see the penises of their peers, so the next best thing is to look for “clues” that might tell us just how hung or not another guy is.

-Are big feet indicative of a large package between a man’s legs?
+Are big feet or shoe size indicative of a large package between a man’s legs?
 Are small hands telling us a man has a tiny penis?
 Do tall men have larger ones?